Castanix/dwcanasia/README.md

 # Getting Started with Create React App

 A practice design for D&W Canasia.
 Only has layout for base pages.
+Created with Antd.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).